 The Consular Section of the U.S. Embassy in Tegucigalpa is responsible for providing visa services to those seeking to enter the United States for a temporary period and for those wishing to take up indefinite or permanent residence in the United States.
+Please visit our Global Support Services (GSS) website for complete information on applying for a non immigrant U.S. visa, including a directory of nonimmigrant visa categories.

 To contact a customer service representative, please visit the GSS Contact Us page for full information or use contact information below: